 Thiyagarajan, K, Kodagoda, S & Ulapane, N 2016, 'Data-driven Machine Learning Approach for Predicting Volumetric Moisture Content of Concrete Using Resistance Sensor Measurements', Proceedings of the 11th IEEE Conference on Industrial Electronics and Applications (ICIEA 2016), IEEE Conference on Industrial Electronics and Applications, IEEE, Hefei, China, pp. 1288-1293.View/Download from: UTS OPUS or Publisher's site

 In sewerage industry, hydrogen sulphide induced corrosion of reinforced concretes is a global problem.
 To achieve a comprehensive knowledge of the propagation of concrete corrosion, it is vital to monitor the critical factors such as moisture.
 In this context, this paper investigates the use of resistance measuring and processing for estimating the concrete moisture content.
 The behavior of concrete moisture with resistance and surface temperature are studied and the effects of pH concentration on concrete are analyzed.
 Gaussian Process regression modeling is carried out to predict volumetric moisture content of concrete, where the results from experimental data are used to train the prediction model.

 - Industries: Sydney Water, Melbourne Water, South Australian Water, Water Corporation and Data61-CSIRO.

 - Industry Bodies: Water Services Association of Australia (WSAA)

-- Universities: University of Sydney, Monash University and Newcastle University.
+- Universities: The University of Sydney, The University of Melbourne, The University of Newcastle and Monash University.